awadnabeel/righettod/JEE/ProfilingDetectionPOC/readme.txt

 ** Description

-This project contains some examples of implementation for the concepts described into the article "Web application: Phishing attackers" for HAKIN9 magazine. (file "TheFishingAttackers.docx")
+This project contains some examples of implementation for the concepts described into the OWASP wiki article "https://www.owasp.org/index.php/Detect_profiling_phase_into_web_application" (file "TheFishingAttackers.docx").

 ** Prerequisite